unicode-org/message-format-wg/exploration/variable-mutability.md

   > when * {You received {$count} messages on {$date}}
   > ```

+- Implementers need to know what value is associated with a named variable, see #299.

 ## Requirements

 _What properties does the solution have to manifest to enable the use-cases above?_